CrowdStrike/caracara/README.md

 A collection of tools for interacting with the CrowdStrike Falcon API.

 ## Basic usage example
-The following example demonstrates using the Hosts Toolbox to retrieve a host AID.
+The following example demonstrates using the Hosts Toolbox to retrieve a host AID, and then using the RTR Toolbox to initiate a session and execute `ifconfig`.
 ```python
 import os
 from falconpytools.hosts import HostsToolbox, Host